railsbridge/docs/README.md

 * JS expando-collapso doohickeys
 * inlined steps, esp. verify, to share code without switching pages
 * readme: examples
-* "result" should take a regexp; then it will have an input field where the user can paste in what they got and it'll check it... for partial version strings
+* `result` should take a regexp; then it will have an input field where the user can paste in what they got and it'll check it... for partial version strings
-* "console" should start with a $
+* `console` should start with a $

-## links
+  * but what about multi-line commands (with e.g. config data on line 2), or multiple commands?
+* put a [?] next to all the `terminal` boxes with a popup or link explaining what a terminal is
+* links to other docs (the `link` directive)
   * rounded boxes with arrows
-* side scrolling
   * add a "back" link (or "next") to go back to the linking list
+  * side scrolling effect
+* add a `tip` directive
+* add a `details` block (nested, maybe collapsed)

 ## content
 * install ALL the operating systems!